The Art of Silent Parenting

 So breathe.
 Practice the art of silent parenting and look at them as God looks at you.
 Don’t say a word.
 Just breathe.
 Then, if they let you, put an arm around their shoulder and together breathe.

-6 thoughts on “The Art of Silent Parenting
+6 responses to “The Art of Silent Parenting”

 Leave a Reply